pvk444/freki/README.md

 for later analysis.
 This was developed for the detection of interlinear glossed text (IGT), but it could serve other purposes, as well.

+Freki also includes a method to convert plain text documents to the Freki format for the purposes of IGT detection and language identification.

 ## Example

 Shown below are an example page from a PDF (left), and a visualization